MexHigh/One-Time-Service/README.md

 # One Time Event Home Assistant Extension

-Call an event with a one time token from outside Home Assistant!
+Call a service with a one time token from outside Home Assistant!